crypticCaroline/puppyplaymates/docs/features.md

     * There is an up arrow on the right-hand side then when clicked will take the user back to the top of the page.

 #### Search
 * Allows user to search for other dogs by breed, size, location, gender, and name.
+* If there is nothing found on the database matching their query, they will see an image advising them that nothing was found
+* The user can reset the search or type in a new query

 ### Homepage
 * Displays information about the company and the steps to create an account
-* Shows a button so potential users can see the playmates section of the web app but when clicked on will prompt them to login
+* Shows a button so potential users can see the playmates section of the web app.
+When the user clicks on an individual profile, they will be directed to the login page

 ### Delete Account
 * Button to take user back to their profile
-* Button to ask if the user wants to change their dogs’ details - this will take them back to build profile and allows the user to change all the details.
+* Button to ask if the user wants to change their dogs’ details - this will take them back to build profile and allows the user to change all the details including the date of birth, gender and breed.
-* Button to delete their profile that triggers the modal
+* Button to delete their profile that triggers the delete modal
 * Delete Modal helps to stop users accidentally deleting their accounts
+* Delete Modal informs user that deleting their profile will not delete their comments or their likes.
 * The entire document will be added to the archives in case of accidental removal
+* The admin can remove any user as the username is passed through as a parameter.
+The admin user cannot delete the admin profile

 ### Safe Spaces Policy